EMH333/EMH_Website/content/posts/2022/university-wifi.md

 Ideally the organization providing the network will update their system so this isn't necessary (the default was changed for a reason).
 Until then, this hack should work just fine.

-If you are hesitant to change the default config, you can follow the instructions in the [mailing list instead](https://www.mail-archive.com/desktop-packages%40lists.launchpad.net/msg680651.html) which create a copy of the config only for use when connecting to wifi.
+If you are hesitant to change the default config, you can follow the instructions in the [Ubuntu bug tracker instead](https://bugs.launchpad.net/ubuntu/+source/wpa/+bug/1958267/comments/22) which create a copy of the config only for use when connecting to wifi.